 Canadian Prime Minister Justin Trudeau is again in the headlines, this time seeking re-election for another term as head of the Liberal Party.
 This time, though, he faces opposition from inside his ranks.
 The 20 of his MPs asked him to step down recently.
 He, however, has resolved to move ahead with his plans, saying he’s enjoyed the “support of the vast majority” of the Liberal Party’s 153 members in the House of Commons.
 His decision has, however, become the subject of much debate within his party and across Canada.

 Trudeau who has been leading the country since 2015 is now gunning for a fourth consecutive term.
 A victory would also make him the first Canadian leader in over a century to win four terms consecutively.
-That’s a big task, particularly as you consider recent battles his government has fought, including a dip in popularity and a hard loss in two of the country’s biggest districts: Toronto and Montreal, during special elections recently held.
+That’s a big task, particularly as you consider recent battles his government has fought, including a dip in popularity and a hard loss in two of the country’s biggest districts, Toronto and Montreal, during special elections recently held.
 These losses have sparked renewed debate among Liberals as to whether it’s time for Trudeau to hand over the reins.

 Dozens of Liberal MPs asked Wednesday during a three-hour meeting for Prime Minister Justin Trudeau to resign ahead of the next election, opening a potential door for a new leader.
 In this case, MP Sean Casey said his constituents were dismayed that Trudeau didn’t take their plea seriously.
 While Trudeau “listened,” he wasn’t “swayed,” said Casey, and he made clear that he would move forward as the Liberal leader.
 Casey said that despite his reservations, the decision now lies with Trudeau, and “This was a decision he had every right to make and he made it.”
 In other words, Casey tried to relay the mood in his community but has now resigned to focus on his seat rather than getting entangled in party disputes.